oSoc19/RoadReport-backend/README.md

 ### Installation

-1. Go on your SSH server et select the directory where you want install the website and the API
+1. Go on your SSH server et select the *empty* directory where you want install the website and the API
 ```sh
 cd /var/www/html
 ```